AvaAvarai/Breaker/README.md

 # Breaker
-Block breaker demo written in Python using the PyGame library.
+Brick-breaker game written in Python using the PyGame library.

 ## How to run
 Run `main.py` with python with PyGame installed in your environment.

 ## Controls